nemesis-software/nemesis-docker/README.md

 `docker-compose up`

+MacOS X note

+If you get ERROR: Couldn't connect to Docker daemon - you might need to run `docker-machine start default`.
+You may need to run this two extra steps:

+`eval "$(docker-machine env default)"`

+`docker-machine start default`

 ### Initialize the database

 After the nemesis application is started you have to initialize the database with the samplestore data.